 - Click the Search icon from the Taskbar, type windows features, and select Turn Windows features on or off.

 - Make sure you uncheck the following features from the list: Windows Hypervisor Platform, Virtual Machine Platform, and Microsoft Defender Application Guard.

 - Restart your PC for the changes to take effect.

-- Click the Search button from the Taskbar, type cmd, and select Run as administrator from the results.
+2. Type cmd and then select Run as administrator from the results.

 bcdedit /set hypervisorlaunchtype off

 5. VBS is now disabled on your Windows 11 PC.

 A fast and easy method to turn off VBS on your device is to use the built-in command tool called Command Prompt.
 All you need to do is open cmd and input a command to disable this feature, and the tool will do it for you.

 - Enter BIOS.
 There are different ways to get into BIOS for different computers but usually implies pressing an F (function) key or Del before booting the OS.